home > blogs > livejournal

 Tutorial for Adding Contact Forms to LiveJournal

-Adding an email form to LiveJournal is a quick and easy way to make your journal more interactive.
+Adding an email form to LiveJournal is a simple way to make your journal more interactive.
 You can choose to either add your form to an individual journal post or you can add it to the side bar featured on every page of your journal.
-Both of these options are outlined below.
+Both of these options are outlined within this tutorial.

 Please click here to view a sample form in a LiveJournal.

-Adding an Email Form to a LiveJournal Post
+Adding an Email Form to a New LiveJournal Post

 Before starting, you need to first create your form code. myContactForm.com is the easiest form service provider that does this, and it's free!